 Governance and policies

-The role of the local governing body
+The role of the Local Governing Committee

 UTC Reading is part of Activate Learning Education Trust, a company limited by guarantee and an exempt charity.

-The Board of Directors/Trustees of Activate Learning Education Trust is required to establish a ‘Local Governing Body’ for each academy within the trust.
+The Board of Directors/Trustees of Activate Learning Education Trust is required to establish a ‘Local Governing Committee’ for each academy within the trust.
 The Company’s Articles of Association are the primary governing documents of the Academy Trust.

 UTC Reading is accountable to and must serve its community.
 All pupils deserve and should expect to receive a high standard of education.
-Whilst the Trustees have overall responsibility and ultimate decision making authority for all the work of the Trust, and the standards achieved by the pupils and students of the Academies, a Local Governing Body has been set up to ensure the vision of the Trust is fulfilled at the level of the individual school.
+Whilst the Trustees have overall responsibility and ultimate decision making authority for all the work of the Trust, and the standards achieved by the pupils and students of the Academies, a Local Governing Committee has been set up to ensure the vision of the Trust is fulfilled at the level of the individual school.

 They will also consider other items of business such as: